 According to this definition, if~$M\mapsto M'$ is a generalized type~II bypass removal, then the closure of~$\widehat M\setminus\widehat M'$ is an arc with endpoints on~$\widehat M'$.
 (The endpoints may coincide, thus making this arc a loop.)
 This means that there is a sequence~$\beta=(y_0,\nu_1,y_1,\nu_2,\ldots,\nu_k,y_k)$ in which~$y_i\in L_M$, $\nu_i=y_{i-1}\cap y_i\in E_M\setminus E_{M'}$, $i=1,\ldots,k$, and $y_0,y_k\in L_{M'}$.
 This sequence, which is defined uniquely up to reversing the order, will be referred to as \emph{the type~II bypass removed by the move~$M\mapsto M'$}.
 Note that the elements that are actually removed do not include the first and the last ones, which are the occupied levels~$y_0$ and~$y_k$.
-Note also that the occupied levels~$y_i$, $i=0,1,\ldots,k$ must be pairwise distinct, with the only exception that~$y_0$ may coincide with~$y_k$.
+Note also that the occupied levels~$y_i$, $i=0,1,\ldots,k$, must be pairwise distinct, with the only exception that~$y_0$ may coincide with~$y_k$.
 Each level~$y_i$ with~$1\leqslant i\leqslant k-1$ must contain exactly two mirrors of~$M$, which are~$\nu_i$ and~$\nu_{i+1}$.

-Definition~\ref{generalized-bypass-def} requests that there be a $+$-neglibible boundary circuit~$c$ of~$M$ hitting each of~$\nu_i$, $i=1,\ldots,k$, exactly once.
-Since it is inessential, there must exist a patching disc for~$\widehat c$, and as follows from Lemma~\ref{rectangular-representative-lem} the patching disc can be chosen in the form~$\bigcup_{r\in\Pi}\widehat r$, where~$\Pi$ is a collection of rectangles.
-This can be visualized by drawing the rectangles together with the mirror diagram~$M$ and following the conventions made for both kinds of pictures, presenting mirror diagrams and presenting rectangular diagrams of a surface.
+Definition~\ref{generalized-bypass-def} requires the existence of a $+$-negligible boundary circuit~$c$ of~$M$ hitting each of~$\nu_i$, $i=1,\ldots,k$, exactly once.
+Since $c$ is inessential, there must exist a patching disc for~$\widehat c$, and, as follows from Lemma~\ref{rectangular-representative-lem}, the patching disc can be chosen in the form~$\bigcup_{r\in\Pi}\widehat r$, where~$\Pi$ is a collection of rectangles.
+This can be visualized by drawing the rectangles from~$\Pi$ together with the mirror diagram~$M$, and following the conventions made for both kinds of pictures, presenting mirror diagrams and presenting rectangular diagrams of a surface.

 There is another boundary circuit of~$M$ hitting each of~$\nu_i$, $i=1,\ldots,k$, exactly once, which we denote by~$c'$.
 The boundary circuits~$c$ and~$c'$ are said to be \emph{adjacent} to the bypass~$\beta$.
 They are replaced in~$M'$ by a single boundary circuit, which is referred to as~$c\#c'$.